davepaulsanders/davepaulsanders/README.md

 After I recovered, I continued coding and earned a certificate in Full Stack Web Development from George Washington University.

-I am experienced with the full stack, including Javascript, React, Redux, Node.js, Express, MongoDB, and MYSQL.
+I am experienced with the full stack, including Javascript, React, Redux, Node.js, Express, MongoDB, MYSQL, Docker and AWS.

 - 🔭 I’m currently studying for the AWS DVA-C01!
 - 💬 Ask me about collaborating on projects!